OVNI-modding/kcd_optimized_graphic_presets/README.md

 Compatibility
 =============

+- Requires game's version 1.3.1 or +

-This mod is not compatible with mod that modify "Graphic Settings" or "Advanced Graphics settings" menus.
+- Not compatible with mods that modify "Graphic Settings" or "Advanced Graphics settings" menus.

 Installation / Update